 We at Bill Baber Knitwear think that Scotland is the most amazing country in the world to visit & live in & we wanted to source some further suggestions for beautiful places to see.
 So we’ll be asking our fellow Scottish makers for their recommendations of where to visit in our gorgeous country.
 Anthony said “I have one or two places in Scotland that I love for their remoteness and it would be foolish of me to reveal their location, but I love all of Scotland with it’s range and variety of landscapes, seascapes and town-scapes.
 From the turquoise seas and silvery sand beaches of the Uists, Lewis and Harris to the dramatic valleys of Glencoe, to the towering mountains of the Cairngorms, for me to choose one is impossible.”

 Thanks so much to Anthony for taking the time to chat to us about his fascinating business & his beautiful products.
-Find Barrhead Leather products on Facebook under Barrhead Leather.
-A website is coming soon & they are happy to take orders via facebook or email (firstname.lastname@example.org) until it is up & running.
+Find Barrhead Leather products on Facebook under Barrhead Leather or on their website barrhead-leather.co.uk.

 We hope you are inspired by this blog to look for more Scottish made products, there are so many fabulous businesses out there who are working hard to keep Scottish manufacturing alive.
 Keep an eye on our blog as we will be highlighting more businesses who make their products in Scotland throughout 2020.
 And do let us know your favourite Scottish makers in the comments, we’d love to find new Scottish businesses to support this year!